What Causes the Ringing Sound in My Ears?

-Tinnitus retraining therapy helps patients cope with their tinnitus through the use of hearing aids combined with psychological therapy.
+Tinnitus retraining therapy helps people cope with their tinnitus through the use of hearing aids combined with psychological therapy.

-Tinnitus activities treatment utilizes meditation, yoga and mindfulness activities to alleviate the stress that tinnitus sufferers experience.
+Tinnitus activities utilize meditation, yoga and mindfulness activities to alleviate the stress that tinnitus sufferers experience.

 Lastly, licensed chiropractors and physical therapists can also help alleviate tension in the neck and jaw areas that can lead to and aggravate tinnitus.